 Communication: To resolve misgivings, we create an honest, transparent communication forum.
 So, for instance, participants write their queries, we facilitate that, then leaders sit in the ‘hot seat’ and answer them one by one.
 In one company we saw the breakdown of alignment – the leave policy wasn’t clear to all, profit sharing was not happening and people didn’t know why, action taken on information collected at exit interviews wasn’t visible, HR was not thanking people.
 Clear action items emerged that could resolve these issues and people committed to them.

-We design programs to overcome the difficulties in getting everyone on board.
+We design leadership development programs to overcome the difficulties in getting everyone on board.
 We identify the hindrances, and design programs.
 Alignment and collaboration are not achieved by just playing games or doing some outdoor activities.
 They result from heart-to-heart conversations, processes where we help to dissolve beliefs, honest and transparent feedback, and process changes.
 We bring a fresh perspective, a structured approach and create the magic of real collaboration, consistently.

 Readers, would love to hear from you if you have faced these situations, and how you are managing them.
 Do reach out to me or post a comment.